tahnijae/tahnijae/README.md

 # ✨ Hi there!
 I'm Tahni.
 Thanks for stopping by
-I'm a software developer and mechanical engineer living in Cleveland, Ohio.
-My current interests in software are in C#, .NET, and Python.
+I'm a software developer and mechanical engineer living outside Seattle, WA.
+My current interests in software are in C#, .NET, Terraform, and Python.

 My first expereience with programming (outside of putting a super cool rotating music player on my MySpace) was while pursuing my undergrad in Mechanical Engineering at Purdue University.
 I selected CS 159 (Programming Applications for Engineers) as my freshman science elective, where I learned the fundamental principles, concepts, and methods of programming in C. Mostly, I remember writing a lot of loops and taking hand-written multiple choice tests on syntax.
 During my senior year, I pulled an all-nighter sprucing up my Machine Design II MATLAB code purely for fun...
 I'm not sure anyone MATLABs for fun and I probably should have realized then that I should have majored in CS...